Simon-Charest/pycharting/README.md

-# APy
+# PyCharting
-A minimalist Python application utilizing a FastAPI framework, with data storage managed by a SQLite database.
+PyCharting: A crawler for PriceCharting.com

 ## Built With